 No one should have to face a mental health problem on their own.

-Liam also believes that if you are struggling then you must speak out.
+Liam also believes if you are struggling, then you must speak out.

-Suicide rate amongst men in the UK is the lowest in 30 years.
+Suicide rate among men in the UK is the lowest in 30 years.

 This is arguably due to greater awareness of mental health and recognition of the importance of medical treatment.